 EPA requires implementation of sampling in accordance with the new MCLs within three years of the publication date and implementation of any required treatment within five years.
-These limits did not apply for the 2023 calendar year because they had not been published.
-However, the DoD proactively promulgated policies to monitor drinking water for PFAS at all service owned and operated water systems at a minimum of every two years.
+The DoD proactively promulgated policies to monitor drinking water for PFAS at all service owned and operated water systems at a minimum of every two years.
 The DoD policy states that if water sampling results confirm that drinking water contains Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS) at individual or combined concentrations greater than the 2016 EPA health advisory (HA) level of 70 ppt, water systems must take immediate action to reduce exposure to PFOS or PFOS.
 For levels less than 70 ppt but above the 4 ppt level (draft at the time of policy publication), DoD committed to planning for implementation of the levels once EPA's published MCLs take effect.

-Has MCAS Iwakuni tested its water for PFAS in 2023?
+Has MCAS Iwakuni tested its water for PFAS in 2024?

 Yes.
-In Aug 2023 samples were collected from sampling points on the main base, Monzen and Atago housing areas.
+In Feb 2024 samples were collected from sampling points on the Atago housing area.
 The results for PFOA and PFOS were non-detect.
 The results are provided in the Water Quality Table below.
+The installation's water has also been tested for PFAS in previous years and the results for PFOA and PFOS have been non-detect.